mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 60 - Global Classes/readme.md

 ![Code Smell 60 - Global Classes](Code%20Smell%2060%20-%20Global%20Classes.jpg)

 *Classes are handy.
-We can call them and invoke them any time.
+We can call them and invoke them at any time.
 Is this good?*

-TL;DR: Don't use your classes as a global point of access.
+> TL;DR: Don't use your classes as a global point of access.

 # Problems